-Wild Turkey, long-time champion of the bottom bourbon shelf, has been steadily expanding their range with ryes, reserves, small batches and single barrels, plus whatever Forgiven is.
+Wild Turkey, long-time champion of the bottom bourbon shelf, has been steadily expanding their range with ryes, reserves, small batches and single barrels, plus whatever “Forgiven” is (Update: now I know!).
 The line of Russell’s Reserve bourbons and ryes are crafted by (and named after) legendary master distiller Jimmy Russell and his son Eddie Russell.
 Aged a full 10 years (hear, hear for age statements!) and bottled in small batches (a meaningless term, these days, basically an excuse for batch variability), Russell’s Reserve is reportedly made from a mashbill of 75% corn, 13% rye, and 12% barley.
 The barrels used in each batch are chosen by Jimmy and Eddie, and are from the center of the Wild Turkey rickhouses.

 Nose: Nutty.
 Furniture polish, marzipan, butter toffee.
 Mostly, though, it’s furniture polish.
 A rest in the glass sweetens up the aroma a bit, with some buttercream frosting and better balance.

 Palate: Thin bodied.
 Moderate tongue burn.
 The first impression is of honey-roasted peanuts, or candied almonds.
 Then, the woodsy notes arrive with more furniture polish and oak sawdust.

 Finish: Medium-long.
 Nutty, and mostly without bitterness.
 A reprise of the butter toffee and finishes nicely with a very pleasant frosted cinnamon-bun flavor.